 Thirty two F6 progenies with along with 4 released varieties as parents were evaluated in R.B.D for yield and its component traits grown in rabi

 season showed a wide range of variation in all the 10 morphometric traits including yield.
 The genotypic source of variations were highly significant (at 1% level) for all the traits.
 The P.C.V. and G.C.V. estimates were high for haulm yield per plant and low for harvest index and shelling percent.
 The rest of the characters exhibited medium PCV and GCV.
-However, low values of G.C.V. were observed in shelling percentage and harvest index indicated the need to create variability either by hybridization or mutation followed by selection.
-High heritability and high genetic advance indicated that these traits are mainly governed by additive gene action and responsive to selection.
-Hence improvement of these traits would be more effective through the phenotypic selection.
-Thus harvest index and shelling percent were controlled largely by non-additive gene action and selection would be less effective.
-Moderate heritability and genetic advance (GAM) as percent of mean for plant height, pod number per plant, kernel number per plant, kernel yield and pod yield indicated the additive and non-additive gene actions for these traits and phenotypic selection would be effective to some extent.
+However, low values of G.C.V. were observed in shelling percentage and harvest index indicated that they are controlled largely by non-additive gene action and selection would be less effective, so there is need to create variability either by hybridization or mutation followed by selection.
+High heritability and high genetic advance indicated that these traits are mainly governed by additive gene action.
+Hence, improvement of these traits would be more effective through the phenotypic selection.
+Moderate heritability and genetic advance (GAM) as percent of mean for plant height, pod number per plant, kernel number per plant, kernel yield and pod yield indicated the additive and non additive gene actions for these traits and phenotypic selection would be effective to some extent.
 Kernel yield per plant had the highest direct positive effects on pod yield per plant followed by number of kernels per plant and 100 kernel weight.
 All other characters through these three characters made major indirect contribution towards pod yield.
 Plant height, number of branches per plant and number of pods per plant exhibited greater influence on pod yield per plant via kernel number per plant and kernel yield per plant.
 Haulm yield and harvest index influenced indirectly on pod yield through kernel weight and kernel number respectively.
-Present study thus indicated that for selection major emphasis should be laid on kernel yield per plant, number of kernels per plant, hundred kernel weight followed by plant height and number of branches per plant.
-Thus, kernel yield per plant, number of kernels per plant, hundred kernel weight followed by plant height and number of branches per plant were identified as the most important yield components and due emphasis should be placed on these characters while selecting for high yielding genotypes in Spanish bunch groundnut.
+Present study thus indicated that kernel yield per plant, number of kernels per plant, hundred kernel weight followed by plant height and number of branches per plant were identified as the most important yield components and due emphasis should be placed on these characters while selecting for high yielding genotypes in Spanish bunch groundnut.